PrincetonUniversity/install_lammps/01_installing/traverse/scripts.md

 # Traverse

-This cluster is quite different from the others given its IBM POWER9 CPUs.
-Traverse is composed of 46 nodes with 32 physical CPU cores per node and 4 NVIDIA V100 GPUs per node.
-Users should only be using this cluster if their LAMMPS simulations can use GPUs.
-The USER-INTEL package cannot be used on Traverse because the CPUs are made by IBM and not Intel.
+[Traverse](https://researchcomputing.princeton.edu/systems/traverse) is composed of 46 nodes with 32 physical CPU cores per node (IBM POWER9) and 4 NVIDIA V100 GPUs per node.

 Run these commands to install LAMMPS on Traverse: